UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Proceed to [Shelving](#shelving) if you have any of the materials listed above.

-### AV items that require boxing
+#### AV items that require boxing

 The small to medium-sized AV materials AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type.
-The Southern Folklife Collection has a distinct boxing system for its AV materials, which is listed separately:
+The Southern Folklife Collection has two distinct boxing systems for its AV materials, which are listed separately:

+**Wilson AV Box**
-**Collecting units: Southern Historical Collection, University Archives, Rare Books Collection, North Carolina Collection**
+Collecting units: Southern Historical Collection, University Archives, Rare Books Collection, North Carolina Collection

+Use this boxing system for all collecting units besides the Southern Folklife Collection.

 | Box Title                 | Format(s)                     | Box Type               |
 | ------------------------- | ----------------------------- | ---------------------- |